Animated Short ‘Friendship’ Now Being Submitted to Film Festivals Globally

 Friendship’s universal story of human connection draws from the personal experience of Asian-American Director and Producer Lin Tam

-LOS ANGELES, CALIFORNIA, UNITED STATES, June 16, 2022 /EINPresswire.com/ -- Inmix – the studio behind ‘Friendship’, an animated short film recognizing the beauty in friendships that stand the test of time – is excited to announce that the film is now being submitted to film festivals around the world.
+LOS ANGELES, CALIFORNIA, UNITED STATES OF AMERICA, June 19, 2022 /EINPresswire.com/ -- Immix – the studio behind ‘Friendship’, an animated short film recognizing the beauty in friendships that stand the test of time – is excited to announce that the film is now being submitted to film festivals around the world.

 Animated in ‘2.5D’, a 3d environment mixed with 2d characters, ‘Friendship’ follows Lisa and Amy, who form a connection despite having different personalities and ethnicities.
 They meet at an age of innocence, grow through adolescent milestones together, and lose touch as family and career pull them in unique directions.
 Yet, they have a connection that keeps their relationship alive throughout life’s celebrations and challenges.